aduth/dones/README.md

 <p align="center"><img src="https://cldup.com/bLkLOS6mGf.png" width="580" alt="Screenshot"></p>

+## About

+Dones is not a typical WordPress theme, and won't work well for your company's marketing page or your personal blog.
+Rather, Dones is an application to help you and your team manage and record the progress of your tasks and projects.
+It serves as a running record of your team's goals and accomplishments.
+It is not too much unlike a to-do list (or a _dones_ list, if you will).
+With an emphasis on collaboration, tagging, and aggregating, Dones helps organize and keep your team in sync.

 ## Installation

 Dones is distributed as a WordPress theme, meaning you can easily host it yourself on a number of [hosting providers](https://wordpress.org/hosting/) or VPS services ([AWS](https://aws.amazon.com/getting-started/tutorials/launch-a-wordpress-website/) and [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-use-the-wordpress-one-click-install-on-digitalocean), for example).